To learn more about Rolley Lake, continue reading. For information about other provincial parks and campgrounds, click Camping in the Lower Mainland.

 TIP #1: Rolley Lake is popular for camping in the summer.
 If you want to camp overnight on a weekend, you may have to reserve a couple of months in advance, especially if you want to go on a long weekend.

 TIP #2: This park is especially good for young families.
-The beach has a large grassy area and sand.
+The beach has a large grassy area and is sandy.
 The trail that goes around the lake is also fairly level, pretty and takes less than an hour to go around.

-TIP #4: Close to Rolley Lake is BC Hydro’s Stave Falls Powerhouse, which has an interesting visitor’s centre (which makes for an excellent place to go on a rainy day while camping).
+TIP #4: Close to Rolley Lake is BC Hydro’s Stave Falls Powerhouse which has an interesting visitor’s centre (and makes for an excellent place to go on a rainy day while camping).

 See the Rolley Lake Provincial Park website for further information and to make campsite reservations.